asos-nizamulahmed/competency-framework/behaviours.md

 1. Attends talks and consumes resources created within their team, platform or domain.
 Interacts via comments and questions.
 Shares and promotes useful resources with other engineers in their area.

-2. Presents on topics, runs discussion groups or creates resources within their team, platform or domain.
+2. <mark>Presents on topics, runs discussion groups or creates resources within their team, platform or domain.</mark>

 3. Writes blog posts or presents at Lightning Talks or Tech Develops sessions.
 Contributes to community projects and initiatives across Engineering